 How to Negotiate Your Cable TV Bill

 What do you do if you want to keep your cable subscription but don’t want to pay big bucks for it?
-Even the most budget-friendly packages tend to be pricey, and monthly bill satisfaction is routinely the lowest-scoring category for every TV provider in our annual customer satisfaction survey.
+Or maybe you’re just looking for the best TV and internet deals around.

 Fortunately, there are plenty of ways to lower your bill without sacrificing your favorite reality shows.
 From supplementing with other services to negotiating like a pro, read on to find out how to lower your cable bill.

 We’ll start with the simplest tip: every couple months, take a few minutes and evaluate your usage.
 You might not need the fastest internet available or all those premium channels.